Coupleship on the Rocks? How to Decide to Stay or Leave

 Know When to Leave: The Deal Breakers

 While maintaining your sense of individuality within a relationship is important, it cannot come at the price of compromising personal safety.
 Are you in danger emotionally, physically, sexually, or financially?
 Or, even worse, are you enduring these violations of human dignity?
-If you are and your partner is unwilling to get help, leave!
+If you are and your partner is unwilling to get help, it’s time to leave!

 Invest so the Staying is Sweet